a-stanisz/cinephile-diary-api/README.md

 ## 🚀 Possible/needed further improvements

 - Validation of user request payload
-- Cover more usage behavior, e.g. right now you can add the same movie multiple times
+- More usage behavior coverage, e.g. right now you can add the same movie multiple times
 - User's movies list for the POST request should be filtered before sending
+- Definetely more tests
 - It would be nice to have type checking, preferably using TypeScript.
 Also, required movie properties could be retrieved using Movie Schema
 - Avoid repetitive code, e.g. unify responses with some dedicated function, remove redundant if-checks
 - Define more functions that handle common behavior, avoid imperative code
 - Better error handling, e.g. with unified methods spread across the application
 - Use http request logger
 - Improve Docker configs, e.g. optimize for production so the Dockerfile could be one and the same for all stages
-- Wonder if services maybe should be called from controller, not middleware
+- Services probably should be called from controller, not middleware
 - Consider separation of domain model layer, data access layer, and database abstraction layer

 ### 🎉 Thanks!